 Our cost of sales primarily consists of third-party royalties payable on net sales of our products as well as the cost of producing inventories.
 Pursuant to our agreement with the Cystic Fibrosis Foundation our tiered third-party royalties on sales of TRIKAFTA/KAFTRIO, SYMDEKO/SYMKEVI, KALYDECO, and ORKAMBI, calculated as a percentage of net sales, range from the single digits to the sub-teens, with lower royalties on sales of TRIKAFTA/KAFTRIO than for our other products.
 Over the last several years, our cost of sales has been increasing due to increased net product revenues.
-Our cost of sales as a percentage of our net product revenues was 12% in each of the second quarter and six months ended 2023 and 2022.
+Our cost of sales as a percentage of our net product revenues was 13% and 12% in the third quarter of 2023 and 2022, respectively, and 12% in each of the nine months ended September 30, 2023 and 2022.